 You see, no one will ever love me.
 I am ugly and unlovable.

-Write yourself a love letter
+1. Write yourself a love letter

-Treat yourself to a pedicure, the book that you want to read, the movie you want to see or cook yourself a nice dinner.
+Treat yourself to the book that you want to read, the movie you want to see or cook yourself a nice dinner.
 Take care of yourself as you would nurture your loved one.
 Learning to have “quality time” on your own will help you to love yourself and become your own best friend.

-Remember that you are loved
+3. Remember that you are loved

-Focus on the present moment to become aware of the beauty that’s surrounding you.
-See how trees start to blossom and birds sing to welcome Spring.
+Focus on the present moment to become aware of the beauty that surrounds you.
+Notice how trees start to blossom and birds sing to welcome Spring.
 When you open your heart to the love that already surrounds you and practice connecting to your true desires you begin to see it elsewhere.

 The heart must be opened for love to flow out. ~ Miriam

-Celebrate failures and make peace with the past
+4. Celebrate failures and make peace with the past

-Dwelling on the past or beating yourself up for failures locks your heart, feelings and emotions and result in self-loathing instead.
+Dwelling on the past or beating yourself up for failures locks your heart.
+Feelings and emotions can result in self-loathing.
 I lived with a severe eating disorder for many years and I remember how the thoughts I adopted about myself became my truth.
-I punished myself for each failure I made and believed, wholeheartedly, that I was nothing but a failure.
+I punished myself for each failure I made.
+I believed, wholeheartedly, that I was nothing but a failure.
 My past became part of my being.

-I invite you to give yourself permission to fail and to love yourself for trying.
+I invite you to give yourself permission to fail.
+And to love yourself for trying.
 Did you try something that didn’t work out as you hoped?
 Awesome!
 Use it to find a way that does.
 Self-forgiveness opens up room for love, growth and success.
 So go ahead and remember that when you fail, you fail upward.

-Spend time with family or friends
+5. Spend time with family or friends